U.S. flag

 Does taking finasteride increase the chance of miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
-Studies have not been done to see if taking finasteride could increase the chance of a miscarriage.
+Studies have not been done to see if taking finasteride could increase the chance of miscarriage.

 Does taking finasteride increase the chance of birth defects?

 Animal studies have suggested that exposure to large doses of finasteride when the fetal sex organs are developing (8 to 12 weeks of pregnancy) could increase the chance for some birth defects of the sex organs in a male fetus.
-The animal studies have reported hypospadias (when the opening of the penis is on the underside of the penis instead of at the tip), a shorter distance from the anus to the genitals (anogenital distance), and lower weight of the prostate and seminal vesicles (glands that help make semen).
+Animal studies have reported hypospadias (when the opening of the penis is on the underside of the penis instead of at the tip), a shorter distance from the anus to the genitals (anogenital distance), and lower weight of the prostate and seminal vesicles (glands that help make semen).

 People who are required to work with finasteride as part of their job should wear gloves, clean surface areas where pills are handled, and wash their hands.
 Workers should discuss proper handling and storage with their occupational safety officers.
 For more information about workplace exposures, see the MotherToBaby fact sheet here: https://mothertobaby.org/fact-sheets/reproductive-hazards-workplace/.